agdturner/ccg-v2d/README.md

 # [ccg-v2d](https://github.com/agdturner/ccg-v2d)

-A modularised Java [2D](https://en.wikipedia.org/wiki/Two-dimensional_space) geometry library.
-The dimensions are defined by orthogonal coordinate axes X and Y that meet at the origin point <x,y> where the coordinates x=y=0.
-All points in this space can be defined as immutable [V2D_Point](https://github.com/agdturner/agdt-java-vector2D/blob/master/src/main/java/uk/ac/leeds/ccg/v2d/geometry/V2D_Point.java) instances with each coordinate stored currently as a [BigRational](https://github.com/eobermuhlner/big-math/blob/master/ch.obermuhlner.math.big/src/main/java/ch/obermuhlner/math/big/BigRational.java).
-I am considering changing this to allow for coordinates to be [Math_BigRationalSqrt](https://github.com/agdturner/agdt-java-math/blob/master/src/main/java/uk/ac/leeds/ccg/math/Math_BigRationalSqrt.java) numbers, [algebraic numbers](https://en.wikipedia.org/wiki/Algebraic_number) or possibly any [real number](https://en.wikipedia.org/wiki/Real_number).
+A modularised Java [2D](https://en.wikipedia.org/wiki/Two-dimensional_space) Euclidean spatial vector geometry library.

+Spatial dimensions are defined by orthogonal coordinate axes X and Y that meet at the origin point <x,y> where the coordinates x=y=0.

+There are two main implementations in the library that are distinguished by the type of numbers used for calculations and to represent coordinates:
+1. Coordinates and calculations using Java double precision primitive numbers.
+2. Coordinates and calculations using a combination of [BigRational](https://github.com/eobermuhlner/big-math/blob/master/ch.obermuhlner.math.big/src/main/java/ch/obermuhlner/math/big/BigRational.java) and [Math_BigRationalSqrt](https://github.com/agdturner/ccg-math/blob/master/src/main/java/uk/ac/leeds/ccg/math/number/Math_BigRationalSqrt.java) numbers.

 ## Dependencies
 - [ccg-io](https://github.com/agdturner/ccg-io)